 The alarm regulation of the licence holder of a nuclear installation contain the regulations for alerts in the event of incidents and emergencies.
-It is part of the operating manual (BHB) and belongs to the safety specifications.
-RSK and SSK have jointly recommended criteria for the alert of emergency response authorities by the operators of nuclear plants.
+It is part of the BHB and belongs to the safety specifications.
+The RSK and the SSK have jointly recommended criteria for the alert of emergency response authorities by the operators of nuclear plants.
 These make a distinction between the two alert stages "early warning" and "emergency alert":